Twin-2/reading-notes/reading-notes.md

 4. Replace props with this.props in the render() body.
 5. Delete the remaining empty function declaration.

--Mounting and unmounting: the first rendering to the DOM is mounting and taking it off the DOM is unmounting.
+- Mounting and unmounting: the first rendering to the DOM is mounting and taking it off the DOM is unmounting.
- -componentDidMount(), componentWillUnmount().
+  - componentDidMount(), componentWillUnmount().